eugenia1984/english/b1-english-for-developers/3-learn-how-to-talk-about-past-activities.md

 `Has it finished loading the update?` -> Asking if the process of loading the update was completed at some point in the past.

+### Present Perfect - Short answers

+When answering to a yes/no question in the Present Perfect tense, you can use short answers:

+For a positive answer, you would say `Yes, we have`.
+This confirms that the action has been done before.

+For a negative answer, you would say `No, we haven't`.
+This clearly indicates that the action has not been done before.

 ---